onur-zengin/python-cisco-iosxr/README.md

     in the next polling cycle.
 Invalid configurations will be ignored, accompanied with a `WARNING` alert, and the program will revert back to either default (during startup) or last known good configuration.

-   If started with any or all of the configuration lines missing or commented out, the program will continue with its
-    default configuration settings.
-However, commenting out a configuration line or removing it while the program is running will NOT revert it back to its default configuration.
+   __Note:__ Commenting out a configuration line or removing it while the program is running will __NOT__ revert it back to its default configuration.
+Once the program is running, preferred settings must be configured explicitly.

    __risk_factor=[`<0-100>`(_default_:`95`)]__

-   `actualPniOut / usablePniOut * 100`
+   `actualPniOut / usablePniOut * 100` See section-7 for further details.

    __ipv4_min_prefixes=[`<integer>`(_default_:`0`)]__